AnyChart/docs.anychart.com/Working_with_Data/Data_Sets.md

 dataSet.append({"x": "New Point", "value": 16000, "fill": "#ef6c00"});
 ```

+**To insert a row**, call {api:anychart.data.Set#insert}insert(){api} and pass two parameters: a row and the index (0 by default) indicating the position in the dataSet where you want to place the row.
+Negative indexes count backwards from the end of the data set.

 ```
 var mapping = dataSet.mapAs({x: 0, value: 1, fill: 2});
 dataSet.insert(["New Point", 16000, "#00bfa5"], -1);